cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 <summary>HTTP DDoS Attack Alerter</summary>
 <div>

-**What is it for?**
+**Who is it for?**

-WAF/CDN customers that want to be alerted when Cloudflare has mitigated an attack.
+WAF/CDN customers who want to receive a notification when Cloudflare has mitigated an attack.

 **Included with**

-Pro and up plans.
+Professional or higher.

 **What should you do if you receive one?**